 Program & Operations Director

-Cherie joined the Waitt Foundation in 2004, transitioning from Gateway Computers co-founded by Ted Waitt, where she worked in a variety of positions beginning in 1999.
-Currently overseeing the day-to-day operations of the grants department, she helps identify appropriate projects and organizations for funding and matches them with the interests of the foundation’s board of directors.
+Cherie Prothro joined the Waitt Foundation in 2004.
+She transitioned to the foundation from Gateway Computers when co-founder, Mr. Ted Waitt, made the decision to focus full-time on his philanthropic work and activities.
+While at Gateway, Cherie worked in the General Counsel’s office at the San Diego corporate headquarters beginning in 1999.
+Currently overseeing the day-to-day operations, reporting, and management of the foundation’s grants department, she helps identify appropriate programs, projects and organizations for funding and matches them with the interests of the foundation’s Board of Directors.
 Cherie holds a bachelor’s degree in business operations, with a minor in accounting.

 Dr. Dominique Rissolo is an archaeologist with field experience in the United States and Latin America.
 He received his Ph.D. and M.A. in anthropology, with an emphasis in archaeology, from the University of California, Riverside, and received his B.A. in anthropology, with a minor in geological sciences, from San Diego State University.
 Prior to joining the Waitt Institute, Dominique taught anthropology and archaeology at San Diego State University where he is currently an adjunct professor.